PopovEvgeniy/sdcopy/readme.txt

 9: Can't read data.
 10: Can't write data.

-Source code
+The source code.

 The source code is compatible with any modern C compiler.

-Install and uninstall under Linux
+Install and uninstall under Linux.

 Follow these steps:

 1. Extract the content of the source code archive.
 2. Open a terminal and go to the source code directory.
 3.
-Run as root for install: make install
+Run as root to install: make install
-Run as root for uninstall: make uninstall
+Run as root to uninstall: make uninstall

-Version history
+Version history.

-0.1: Initial version.
+0.1: The initial version.
 0.2-1.0: The unstable branch.
 1.1: The first stable version.
 1.2-1.3: The small changes in the source code.